samantharitter/mongo-cxx-driver/Download-and-Compile.md

 scons --prefix=$HOME/mongo-client-install --extrapath=/dev/boost install-mongoclient
 ```

+##### Debug Builds
-To build a version of the library with debugging enabled, use --dbg=on.
+To build a version of the library with debugging enabled, use `--dbg=on`.
 This turns off optimization, which is on by default.
-To enable both debugging and optimization, pass --dbg=on --opt=on:
+To enable both debugging and optimization, pass `--dbg=on --opt=on`:

 ```sh
 scons --prefix=$HOME/mongo-client-install --dbg=on --opt=on install-mongoclient
 ```